shilpa482/microsoft-team-clone/README.md

 6. login with google credentials and create a room to video call.
 7. send your peer ID to a friend or use another device with a front camera with the help of social media apps.
 8. Remote videos should show up on both videos.
 You can also send chat which also works without video in rooms

-If the video stutters or freezes, it's probably due to the slow upload speeds given by your ISP.